ZeroIntensity/view.py/docs/user-guide/building-projects/routing.md

 This type of function is called a **direct router**, and is what's recommended for small view.py projects.
 However, if you're more accustomed to JavaScript libraries, using the **standard routers** may be a good fit.
 When using manual routing, a standard router must be registered via a call to `App.load`.

+### Standard and Direct Routers

+Standard routers and direct routers have **the exact same** API (i.e. they are called the same way).
+The only difference is that direct routers automatically register a route onto the app, while standard does not.
+Direct routers tend to be used in small projects under manual loading, but standard routers are used in larger applications with one of the other loaders.

+Here are all the routers (standard on left, direct on right):

+- `view.get` and `App.get`
+- `view.post` and `App.post`
+- `view.put` and `App.put`
+- `view.patch` and `App.patch`
+- `view.delete` and `App.delete`
+- `view.options` and `App.options`

 ```py
 from view import new_app, get